helmedeiros/svn-to-git-migrator/README.md

         $ svn-to-git-migrator https://svn.example.com/path/to/repo

-2. The svn repo is NOT in standard layout and has only a (trunk and tags) at the root level of the repo.
+2. The svn repo is NOT in standard layout and has only a (trunk) at the root level of the repo.

-        $ svn-to-git-migrator https://svn.example.com/path/to/repo --trunk dev --tags rel --nobranches
+        $ svn-to-git-migrator https://svn.example.com/path/to/repo --trunk dev --nobranches

 3. The svn repo is password protected